Phonics is like an adventure. Which sounds reveal the word?

 If children are to read and write easily, they need the code; and they need to practice the code.
 Where will they find time if not in your class?

-With these worksheets, videos, and flash cards.
+Use these phonics worksheets, videos, and flash cards.
 The ch- worksheet in the image to the right is an example of the exercises you'll see below. >

-You can use our videos and printable flash cards with our phonics worksheets to teach and practice learning the sounds.
-The videos make it easy to get the right sound with the right letters
+Use our phonics videos and printable flash cards with our phonics worksheets to teach and practice learning the sounds.

-For our ESL and EFL friends, remember that most of the sounds, especially the consonants, will be the same as what you already know from your own language.
+For our ESL and EFL friends, remember that most sounds, especially the consonants, will be the same as what you already know from your own language.
 You might say it with a different accent.
+Simple!
+Just add practice.

 1. The first two phonics downloads on this page cover the 72 Orton phonograms which include the 26 alphabetical letters..

 Some of these downloads have 3 to 12 pages.